-In FFY 2022, the THSO will conduct at least one education program quarterly for a total of at least four trainings that will target children, teens, or older drivers, including:
+In FFY 2021, the THSO will conduct at least one education program quarterly for a total of at least four trainings that will target children, teens, or older drivers including:

-- New technician training, renewal training, CPS workshop, or CEU for CPS technicians and/or parent/community partners. - Offer Pre School and Elementary age education programs utilizing established intervention programs.
+New technician training, renewal training, CPS workshop, or CEU for CPS technicians and/or parent/community partners.

+- Offer Pre School and Elementary age education programs utilizing established intervention programs.
 (Ollie Otter Booster Seat & Seat Belt Education) - Teen driver presentation and/or activity.
 (Reduce TN Crashes, etc.) - Older driver CarFit activity and/or safety presentation.

 Occupant protection education, enforcement, and outreach work in partnership to change driver behavior.
-The THSO and its partnering agencies will continue to highlight NHTSA's safety precautions to the driving public to minimize occupant protection issues in Tennessee.
+The THSO and its partnering agencies will continue to highlight NHTSA's safety precautions to the driving public to minimize occupant protection issues in the State of Tennessee.

-Implementing this countermeasure strategy will increase driver awareness, decreasing the number of fatalities, injuries, and crashes.
+Implementing this countermeasure strategy will increase driver awareness, which in turn will decrease the number of fatalities, injuries, and crashes.

-Further, the Occupant Protection Task Force will be diligent in completing the goals and objectives of the Occupant Protection Strategic Plan to increase the seat belt rate as well as raise awareness of the importance of occupant protection in rural areas to help further the state's goals in FFY 2022.
+Further, the Occupant Protection Task Force will be diligent in completing the goals and objectives of the OP strategic plan to increase the seat belt rate as well as raise awareness of the importance of occupant protection in rural areas to help further the state's goals in FFY 2021.

-Several components within NHTSA's Countermeasures That Work, Ninth Edition, are listed as effective methods to help with an occupant protection program.
+Several components within NHTSA's Countermeasures That Work, Ninth Edition are listed as effective methods to help with an occupant protection program.
 Tennessee utilizes the following: